-- increase the efficiency, effectiveness and responsiveness of regulation administration
+- increase the efficiency, effectiveness and responsiveness of our regulatory administration

-- provide community assurance on the effectiveness of live export trade regulations.
+- provide increased assurance on the effectiveness of our regulatory framework.

-These also address many key recommendations from recent reviews.
+These reform activities also address many key recommendations from recent reviews.

 We have several key projects underway to reform live animal exports.